-The database is viewable in iTunes (File Sharing), you can drag w1.db, drop and store it on your Mac or PC for backup purposes.
+The database is viewable in iTunes or on your Mac (File Sharing), you can drag w1.db, drop and store it on your Mac or PC for backup purposes.

 We also added a backup function in the ‘Settings’ of WaiterOne now.
-Under Settings -> Data -> Data.
-This way you can backup your data by sending yourself an email with backup as attachment or you can backup you data to the cloud.
+Under Settings -> Data -> Backup.
+This way you can backup your data by sending yourself an email with the backup as attachment or you can backup you data to the cloud.